nv/np149 "duramaxed" AWD big power transfercase

 I round out the unit with top shelf name brand roller and needle bearings.

 GM rates these STOCK at 1900ft lbs and with my further upgrades those in the know speculate upwards of 2500ft lbs being the limit.
+Currently I have one customer putting nearly 2400hp and 2000ftlbs through one of these and all appears well.
+Looking for some ¼ mile 7's in a 5600lb truck is not a small feat!

-This is an out the door price, no core needed and can ship a variety of ways.
+I can ship a variety of ways.
 LTL along side a custom transmission or FedEx/UPS ground service.
 It’s 76lbs and is shipped dry.
 You must add 1.5qts of Dexron 6 or equivalent ATF fluid.
 Do Not Run Straight Tractor Oil!

 If you’re looking to make big power AWD in a medium to heavy weight car (—or more likely—truck) without breaking the bank, the new venture (later new process) 149 t-case is your box!
 After a few customers looking to go AWD pestered me into doing the research, I’ve found these beasts!